 Lavender or Tea Tree Oil Optional – 10 drops

 Why is this Optional?
 Both kinds of these oils have anti-bacterial properties and smell great.
 You can even blend the two if you like using 5 drops of each.
 If you don't want the salve to be scented, skip these.
 Also, if you don’t already have these you can still make a great burn salve without them.

 Pure aloe vera juice Optional –½ a tsp*

 Using tea tree or lavender is not enough as a preservative.
 Though, it can help for topical anti-bacterial use.
-Follow this recipe for a smaller batch.
-For the convenience of a pre-made salve that can you can leave in the cabinet for months- do not use aloe.
+Only use aloe if you make a small, one-time use batch.
+For the convenience of a ready salve that can you can leave in the cabinet for an extended period of time- do not use aloe.

 Turn the heat off on the stove and remove the jar from the water on to a heat safe surface.
 Add your sea buckthorn berry oil and aloe vera.
 Stir well.